-1. TENNIS COURT RULES
+1. TENNIS/PICKLEBALLL COURT RULES

-- A. Courts are for the use of current Property Owners, Renters, and Registered Guests only; - B. Players must wear proper attire and footwear; - C. No one should be within the tennis court enclosure unless he or she are playing tennis; - D. All players should follow tennis courtesies and regulations; - E. There is an ordinary limit of one (1) hour play on the courts when others are awaiting its use.
-Courts are available on a first come basis.
+- A. Courts are for the use of current Property Owners, Renters, and Registered Guests only; - B. Players must wear proper attire and footwear; - C. No one should be within the court enclosure unless he or she is playing; - D. All players should follow player courtesies and regulations; - E. There is an ordinary limit of one (1) hour of play on the courts when others are awaiting its use.
+Courts are available on a first-come basis.